OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 September 2008.md

 - Avoid direct sun exposure if susceptible to fungal overgrowth and vitamin D complications.
 - A*** has very slight adrenal fatigue.
 - **Electromagnetic pollution** in Southern California contributed partly to DD's achalasia.
-- Moving to France improved the condition due to decreased EM pollution and different food supply.
 - DD's dog should receive a slightly lower nanosilver dose with added probiotics.
 - The dog is "looking forward to **graduation**" and should not be held back tightly.